jake-stewart/Array.lua/readme.md

 print(array:at(0)) -- prints "a"

 -- prints "0 a", "1 b", "2 c"
-for i, v in array do
+for v, i in array do
     print(i, v)
 end